 Finally, during the game you’ll pick up lots of items, which will end up in your inventory, From there, you can drag them into the Status section of the same window that shows your skills.
 Depending on whether you’re on a character page or the ship’s, different items in your inventory will be greyed out, so you don’t put an engine into a bridge officer’s weapons slot.

-If your inventory is full, you have to empty it somehow.
+If your inventory is full, you have to empty it somehow, or you won’t be able to pick up new items.
 Apart from spending ZEN on buying more slots, I’ve found 3 options:

 - You can click the “replicator” button in the lower right of the inventory and then pick items to recycle (you will get “energy points” with which to buy items again from the Replicator, but the selection is limited to standard, non-fancy items, while some of the stuff you pick up during the game is much nicer).